 Please direct any Username and Password issues to:

-Guidance and Activities for you and your Child on maintaining Internet Saftey can be found here:
+Addtional guidance and Activities for you and your Child on maintaining Internet Saftey can be found here:

 How do I help my child during this time?
 What can I do to explain the situation?